Abdurrahman-Alhaz/Latihan-Github/README.md

 # Latihan-Github
-This repository created for my own practice
+This repository was created for my own practice